 Sound familiar?

 Instead of replacing your legacy systems or connecting everything to everything, place an intelligent middleware layer between your old and new systems.
+Think of it as a universal translator that:

 The bottom line: You can integrate legacy systems in 2-4 months instead of 6-12, at 80% lower cost than replacement.

-Modern approaches use machine learning specifically trained on financial services data patterns.
+Modern approaches use machine learning specifically trained on financial services data patterns:

 Week 1: Intelligent Discovery